Manikaaggarwal24/shop-online/README.md

 ![amazona](/frontend/public/images/amazona.jpg)

-# React Tutorial - Build ECommerce in 6 Hours [2022]
+# React Tutorial - Build ECommerce

 Welcome to my React and Node tutorial to build a fully-functional e-commerce website exactly like amazon.
 Open your code editor and follow me for the next hours to build an e-commerce website using MERN stack (MongoDB, ExpressJS, React and Node.JS).